Blog

 “Yes, indeed,” said the Lord gleefully; “I hope you like it, my dear.”

-“It is a pity our friend Guillame could not be here to enjoy this delightful meal with us,” stated Lady Sermonde.
+“It is a pity our friend Guillaume could not be here to enjoy this delightful meal with us,” stated Lady Sermonde.

 Lady Sermonde dropped her fork.
 Her mouth flew wide open.
 She screamed.
 Her screams filled the room, the château, and soon, the village.
-Before the Lord or servants could catch her, Sermonde ran to the top of the château’s highest tower; she threw open the window; and she jumped.
+Before the Lord or servants could catch her, Sermonde ran to the top of the château’s highest tower; she threw open the window and jumped.

 Down her blood flowed, onto the hills, into the valley below.
 Lady Sermonde’s blood colored the earth around Roussillon.
 Forever and today.